bylexus/php-injector/README.md

 There are two use cases for this application:

 * to call functions / methods in a Dependency Injection scenario
-* to invoke a function with request parameters, but to have a check mechanism in place
+* to invoke a function with request parameters, but with a type check mechanism in place

 ### Scenario: Dependency Injection